icatalud/dart-sdk-wiki-2/Branches-and-releases.md

 We have a rather simple branch setup for the dart project.
 Normally, everything is developed on the master branch.
-Features that are not yet ready for prime time is hidden under a flag, and enabled when sufficient stability has been presented.
-We do occasionally create feature branches for landing big and disruptive changes.
+Features that are not yet ready for prime time are hidden under a flag, and enabled when sufficient stability has been proven.
+We occasionally create feature branches for landing big and disruptive changes.
 In addition to that, we have our dev and stable branches used for releasing the sdk.

 ## Release cycle
 Our normal release cycle is roughly 2 months long, but we don't make any guarantees, i.e., we may ship early if we feel that the stability is good or we may ship late if it is not.
 We don't normally follow a feature driven release cycle, but in some cases for larger changes to the language we may postpone a release to get all tools in sync.